krischer/wfs_input_generator/Readme.md

 ### Event and Station Filters

-Events and stations can furthermore be filtered.
+Events and stations can be filtered.
 This is useful for using the same (potentially very large) StationXML and QuakeML files for many simulations.
-Simply provide a different filter for each run restricting the existing dataset.
+Provide a different filter for each run restricting the existing dataset.

 Filters are defined as positive filters, thus they describe what should be the content of the input files and not what should be neglected.